 This 1965 version is every bit as good as the original.
 I believe it is better.
 The overall orchestration and stronger background vocals blend perfectly with Johnny's falsetto parts.
 See if you agree.
 Here is the 1965 version and the second video below is the original released in 1959.

-The album titled "Johnny Tillotson's Best" shown at the top of the page is the first Johnny Tillotson album I purchased.
+The album titled "Johnny Tillotson's Best" shown at the beginning of the second video is the first Johnny Tillotson album I purchased.
 Hard to listen to this song without feeling nostalgic and drifting back to the 50s with this album I purchased over 50 years ago.

 This album was his very first compilation album released in 1962.
 The price...$3.98.